agentero/producerflowapi/wiki/Appointment-events.md

 # Appointment Webhook Events

 This document provides comprehensive documentation for webhook events related to license appointments in the ProducerFlow system.
-Appointment webhooks deliver real-time notifications when appointment statuses change due to processing by NIPR (National Insurance Producer Registry) or direct actions by the tenant admin.
+Appointment webhooks deliver real-time notifications when appointment statuses change due to processing by NIPR (National Insurance Producer Registry) or direct actions by the tenant admin in Producerflow's portal.

 ## Overview